asclee/GlobalDining_RestaurantWebsite/README.md

 # GlobalDining_RestaurantWebsite
-Website showcasing sample restaurant menu, coded with HTML and CSS
+This website showcases a sample restaurant menu, coded with HTML and CSS.
+It features multiple pages for different cultural cuisines, and includes photos and graphics of the food items.